May 29 - Dec 10 2021

 This permanent exhibit explores migration and immigration through the experiences of diverse individuals who, over time, have come to live in Washington.

 Visit this page to view some of the many objects and stories featured in the Remembrance gallery at the Washington State History Museum.

-Museum educators will present creative ways to incorporate Science, Technology, Engineering, Art, and Mathematics into the classroom!
-Workshops for both primary and secondary teachers will provide lesson plans and supplementary materials.
+Museum educators will present creative ways to incorporate STEAM into the classroom!
+Workshops and lesson plans for both primary and secondary teachers.
+Qualifies for 7.5 clock hours.

 Spend an evening with KNKX’s Ed Ronco and Vivian McCall in conversation with Peter Boag and Gwen Whiting, co-curators of the exhibition Crossing Boundaries: Portraits of a Transgender West.
 Participate remotely as they talk live in the exhibition gallery about the history of transgender people and how westward migration provided opportunities for fulfillment.

 UWT professor Riki Thompson presents her original research about online dating for individuals who identify outside of binary gender norms.
 Her research illuminates the challenges and opportunities of online dating in relation to gender and sexuality.